-Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
+Mathematics is a subject that has developed over thousands of years, providing the solution to some of history’s hardest problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
-The national curriculum for mathematics aims to ensure that all pupils:

-At Westacre, children study mathematics daily, covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
+At Westacre, children study elements of number, calculation, geometry, measures and statistics.

-At Westacre, a high priority is placed on children being provided with regular opportunities to practice and enhance their retrieval skills.
+At Westacre, a high priority is placed on children remember knowledge they have previously learned.
 This takes the form of ‘Can We Still…’ starter activities, which aim to test recall of previous maths topics children may not have practiced in a few weeks or months.
 Each year group tailors this retrieval activity to suit the particular needs of each year group or class.

-When children first arrive at Westacre in Year 5, they are taught maths in their base classes by their base teacher for the first term.
-Following this and continuing on into Years 6 and 7, summative assessment is used to divide the children into a Challenge set, four Parallel sets and a Support set.
-This allows the most able mathematicians to be challenged to a deeper level, while those who find mathematics more difficult are supported in a much smaller and focused learning environment, with a clear focus on strong personal progress, regardless of starting point.
+When children first arrive at Westacre in Year 5, they are taught maths in their base classes by their class teacher for the first term.
+Following this and continuing on into Years 6 and 7, assessment is used to divide the children into a Challenge set, four Parallel sets and a Support set.
+This allows the high-attaining mathematicians to be challenged to a deeper level, while those who find mathematics more difficult are supported in a much smaller and focused learning environment, with a clear focus on strong personal progress, regardless of starting point.